off-by-some/contrakit/docs/paper/theorems/1. Representation, Uniqueness, and Additivity/3_agreement_kernel_uniqueness.md

 **Statement.**

-Under refinement separability, product multiplicativity, DPI, joint concavity, and basic regularity, the unique per-context agreement kernel is the Bhattacharyya affinity:
+Under refinement separability, product multiplicativity, DPI, joint concavity, and basic regularity, the unique per-context agreement kernel is the Bhattacharyya affinity—

 $$
 F(p,q) = \sum_o \sqrt{p(o)\,q(o)}.
 $$

+We show this to be the unique form—and we establish it through axioms.
+Consider this derivation carefully.

 **Assumptions.**